Open-ET/flux-data-qaqc/docs/source/closure_explanation.rst

 instrumentation problems, that cannot always be avoided.
 In this case the sensor did not record values at night (or they were not provided with the data) when :math:`Rn` values are lower for several days (e.g. around 8/26/2014) which resulted in overestimates of daily mean :math:`Rn` during these periods.
-Therefore, manual inspection and pre-filtering of poor quality data (or in this case several systematic sub-daily data gaps) before proceeding with energy balance closure corrections is often necessary.
+Although these days can automatically be filtered out by the :obj:`.QaQc` class, the example below shows a way of manually filtering them because in other cases outliers in the daily data may not be caused by resampling of sub-daily data with systematic measurement gaps.
+The main point is that manual inspection and potentially pre-filtering of poor quality data before proceeding with energy balance closure corrections is often necessary.

 .. raw:: html
     :file: _static/closure_algorithms/step0_NotFiltered.html